Dr Elin Jones

-My research interests lie within the fields of social, environmental and maritime history.
+My research interests lie within the fields of social, environmental and maritime history, as well as the histories of labour, technology and technological change.
 I am interested in how studying maritime history can elucidate connections as well as divisions, and in how modern identities were formed through imagined and physical relationships with the sea.

 External impact and engagement